mwolosewicz/stm32f103c8t6-libopencm3-template/README.md

 * `make distclean` - clean all, including libopencm3 build.
 After this call, the *libopencm3* library must be rebuild using `make libs`.

 # Credits
 This project was build based on the [Warren's Gay](https://github.com/ve3wwg/stm32f103c8t6 "Warren's Gay repo") repository.
-It's stripped to create the lightest option possible.
+It's stripped to be the lightest option possible.